Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Update and Maintain Your Social Media And Digital Presence

-Not building a presence online is a dangerous mistake that many job seekers make in their job search.
-Companies browse through your social media accounts and if they like what they see, they will hire you.
+Not building a presence online is a dangerous mistake many job seekers make in their job search.
+Companies browse your social media accounts, and if they like what they see, they will hire you.

 However, it’s one thing to have opened an online account.
 Anybody can do that.
 But what does your online presence say about you?
 Is it speaking your language?

-You must craft your digital or online presence in a way that presents you as the ideal person for a job. it must make you stand out from other candidates.
+You must craft your digital or online presence to present yourself as the ideal person for a job and make yourself stand out from other candidates.

-This means that you must continuously update and craft your reputation online with the care of an artist.
+This means that you must continuously update and craft your reputation online with an artist’s care.

 How can you do this?

-You can obtain such keywords by searching for the open positions in your field (or industry) and selecting the keywords that those companies use.
+You can obtain such keywords by searching for open positions in your field (or industry) and selecting the keywords of those companies.

 Also, you can develop a personal website as a writer, software designer, or web developer.
-Use this website to talk about and showcase your work and knowledge in your area of expertise.
+Use this website to discuss and showcase your work and knowledge in your area of expertise.

-Your online profile is very critical to your job hunting because it gives employers something to see and a reason to employ you.
+Your online profile is critical to job hunting because it gives employers something to see and a reason to employ you.
 Remember, no company wants to hire a ghost as an employee.

 Be ready to Negotiate Salary

-This is the major factor that makes you stay motivated to work.
+This is the primary factor that makes you stay motivated to work.
 When you are eventually offered a new job, do not hesitate to negotiate your salary and compensation package.

-You can do this during an interview (when asked) or through an email.
+You can do this during an interview (when asked) or through email.

 Many job applicants are afraid to negotiate their salaries and will settle for the supposed competitive salary that the company claims to offer.
 You should not do this.